 This draft update to the Disciplinary and grievance policy brings in issues including dignity at work and bullying.
-Although the policy is based on good practice, it is still in draft form, and council may resolve to make changes to it.

 This policy is based on the principle that people are not discriminated against on the basis of race, religion, culture, ethnic origin, nationality, age, gender, sexual orientation, disability or marital status.